qase-tms/qase-java/qase-cucumber-v7-reporter/docs/usage.md

 }
 ```

+---

-# How attach a file to a test
+## How to Attach a File to a Test

-You can attach a file to a test in Cucumber 7 by using the `Qase.attach` method.
-This method can receive a single file
+In Cucumber 7, files can be attached to test results in Qase using the `Qase.attach` method.
+This method supports
-or a
-multiple files in the form of an array of strings.
-Also, you can specify a name of the file, comment and type of the
-file.
-These files will be attached to the test result in Qase.
+attaching single or multiple files, and allows specifying a file name, comment, and type.

-Example:
+### Example:

 ```java
 package org.example;